paulstothard/cgview/scripts/cgview_xml_builder/README.md

 -blast - One or more files of BLAST results to display.
 This option is used in the CGView Comparison Tool.
 The percent identity of each hit is plotted.
 [Files].
-Multiple files canbe supplied using the '-blast' option, as in the following example:
+Multiple files can be supplied using the '-blast' option, as in the following example:

 perl cgview_xml_builder.pl \